charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 7.png)

 The above dot strip plot shows the songs with the largest count of track listens.
 The chart shows us that “Happy Birthday” is the most popular song but it should be noted that 23 different artists have this song title.
 A lot of “Happy Birthday” tracks are featured on the “Entries” contest album which would increase listens.
 The most popular song measured by track listens is “Night Owl” by _Broke For Free_ with 543,242 track listens.
+The second most popular song "Starling" by _Podington Bear_ with 491,234 track listens followed by "Springish" by _Gillicuddy_ with 486,163 track listens.

 ![Image](docs/assets/fma/Dashboard 8.png)